 The investor would also notice that the company has been giving more & more discounts to its buyers.
 As a result, the expense on “Commission and Discount” has also witnessed sharp increase from ₹100 cr. in FY2015 to ₹135 cr. in FY2016.
 It might be one of the strategy of the company to spend more on the advertisements to increase brand recognition in the minds of end customers and simultaneously giving more commission & discount to the dealers to increase its market share in the aftermarket segment, which is more profitable than OEM segment.

-This seems to be in line with the management’s belief that the aftermarket (replacement market) is going to be the biggest market segment of the tyre industry in future, as intimated by the company in the section Management Discussion & Analysis in the FY2016 annual report:
+This seems to be in line with the management’s belief that the aftermarket (replacement market) is going to be the biggest market segment of the tyre industry in future, as intimated by the company in the section Management Discussion & Analysis in the FY2016 annual report, page 32:

 An investor may read more about the guidelines to follow while monitoring stocks in the following article:

-These are my views about TVS Srichakra Limited.
-However, you should do your own analysis before taking any investment related decision about TVS Srichakra Limited.
+These are my views about TVS Srichakra Ltd. However, you should do your own analysis before taking any investment related decision about TVS Srichakra Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“